neokarasu/CryptoCurrency/README.md

 # CryptoCurrency
-Simplistic page to keep track of cryptocurrency value and profits (based on coinmarketcap)
+Page to keep track of value & profits of portfolio of cryptocurrency (based on coinmarketcap)

+Features:
+- Login screen, no database required
+- A tab to keep track of your portfolio
+- A tab to keep track of potential coins with simulated profit
+- Easy to add interesting coins if necessary

+Coins added for portfolio:
+- Bitcoin
+- Ethereum
+- Litecoin

+Coins added for watchlist:
+- Burst
+- Cardano
+- Eos
+- Iota
+- Neo
+- Ripple
+- Verge
+- Waves
+- Zcash

+How to use:

 Input.php can be used to add:
 - Amount of coins owned per coin